Takeaways

 Are All HENRYs Millennials?

-While the term HENRY was initially used to describe families suffering from the Alternative Minimum Tax (ATM) code of the early 2000s, it has been colloquially adopted to refer to Millennials and younger professionals.
+While the term HENRY was initially used to describe families suffering from the Alternative Minimum Tax (AMT) code of the early 2000s, it has been colloquially adopted to refer to Millennials and younger professionals.
 Today, it is generally used to describe professionals in their 30s and 40s who have made their way into the high-income tax brackets and are having difficulty shedding unruly spending habits, high consumer debt, and fixed costs.

 But the HENRY maxim isn’t constrained to Millennials.
 Generation X has super-income earners who face the same problem.